AlphaSerpentis/Discord-Brewer/README.md

 An option will be available to try to rename NSFW channels in the future.

+#### Nothing happened/it partially worked?
+There are two things that could have happened:

+1. You hit the rate limit and the action is paused for some time.
+It should automatically retry after a couple of minutes.
+2. An unhandled error occurred.
+If you don't believe the first issue is the case, do please report it!

 ## Dependencies
 - Coffee Core (0.4.0-alpha)
 - OpenAI-Java Service (0.12.0)